-This post details what is in my Tech Travel Kit.
-As a frequent presenter, I want to be prepared for any situation and I want it to be easy to execute.
+Summary: This post details what is in my Presenter’s Tech Travel Kit.
+As a frequent presenter, I want to be prepared for any situation and I want it to always work.
+Ultimately, I’m responsible for solving any technical problems for presenters that arise because of the device I choose to travel with.
 It’s a long post, so take your time.
 Links are provided for convenience to reference and identify items I actually have.

 I present fairly frequently and I started carrying around a bunch of equipment that meant I would never have a problem wherever I was presenting.
 We’ve all had those moments, right?
 Where you get ready to present and find out that the internet isn’t working.
 Or you forgot the Mac adapter.
 Or the projector is old and only displays part of your screen.
 You make due, but it’s frustrating, as a presenter to have problems presenting.